We made it! We crossed Australia by car and here is the post about our road trip from Sydney to Perth driving our Nissan Patrol.

 Why beware of wildlife?
 There is plenty of animals everywhere in Australia, and they do not heart anyone?

-Well, in the middle of Australia the situation is completely different to what you used to see.
+Well, in the middle of Australia the situation is completely different from what you used to see.

 Do not travel at night or twilight.
 Anyone, you will meet on the way will tell you this.
 Plan your day trip, wake up as early as possible and allow for the arrival to your stopover about 2-3 hours in case of an emergency or bad weather conditions.